adamchristiansen/dotfiles/dot_config/exact_color/README.md

 ## Color Variables

-When `chezmoi` runs, it generates a file in this directory called `color.json`, which has the full color scheme definition.
-To access these values from a `chezmoi` template, include the following line in the template file
+When `chezmoi` runs, it generates a file called `.color.json`, which has the full color scheme definition.
+To access these values from a `chezmoi` template, include the following line in the template file:

 ```
-{{- $color := include "_color/color.json" | mustFromJson -}}
+{{- $color := include ".color.json" | mustFromJson -}}
 ```

 This gives access to the following: